vibansal/ancestry/README.md

 ## HOW TO RUN THE PROGRAM:

+To compile the code: run 'make all' in the directory with the source code.
+This should create the executables 'ANCESTRY' and 'calculateGLL' (in the sub-directory parsebam).

 python runancestry.py gives all options for the program

-1. run 'make all'

-2. analyzing bam file for ancestry: python runancestry.py -f hapmap3.10clusters.admixture.AF.1-22only --bam sample.sorted.bam -o output.prefix -p 2
+1.  analyzing bam file for ancestry: python runancestry.py -f populations.frequencies.txt --bam sample.sorted.bam -o sample.output --path path_directory_with_executable

+2. Example for genotype file: python runancestry.py --freq populations.frequencies.txt --geno sample.genotypes --out sample.ancestry

+3. Example for plink genotype file: python runancestry.py --freq populations.frequencies.txt --plink sample.genotypes --out sample.ancestry

+For plink, the program will assume that the files sample.genotypes.ped and sample.genotypes.map exist

 ## NOTES